ColinLeung-NiloCat/UnityURP-BillboardLensFlareShader/README.md

 Shader Features
 -------------------
 - auto look at camera (billboard)
-- scene depth occlusion (use lens flare's center to do depth test)
+- smooth scene depth occlusion (use lens flare's center to do depth test)
+- render on top of everything (a lens flare shader!)
+- smooth fadeout when camera is too close to lens flare
-- (optional)simple flicker animation
+- (optional)simple flicker animation inside shader, to save you time from setting up simple animation

 Why creating this shader?
 -------------------